Our Services

 While some risk factors (genetics, age) can't be changed, you can take steps to reduce or reverse insulin resistance:

 Even though acanthosis nigricans itself isn't dangerous, it signals a risk for more serious metabolic issues.
-If you're noticing dark, velvety skin patches and want to understand what they might mean for your health, you can start by using a free AI-powered symptom checker for Acanthosis Nigricans to help determine whether you should consult a healthcare professional.
+If you're noticing dark, velvety skin patches and are unsure whether they could be related to insulin resistance or other health concerns, take a few minutes to check your symptoms with Ubie's free AI-powered symptom checker to get personalized insights and guidance on your next steps.

 Speak to a doctor if you experience any of the following: